fastoch/Networking/BGP.md

 When you're **routing between Autonomous Systems**, that's where you need an Exterior Gateway Protocol.
 BGP is the one that's in use today.

-Much like OSPF and EIGRP, we do form neighborships.
-But what is different in some cases is we need to specify the IP address of our neigbor.
+## BGP characteristics

+- **Exterior** Gateway Protocol
+- Forms neighborships
+- Neighbor's IP address is **explicitly** configured
-Something else that makes BGP unique is that it establishes a TCP session between neighbors, which is uncommon for
+- Establishes a **TCP session** between neighbors on port 179, which is uncommon for a routing protocol
-a routing protocol.
-Specifically, it uses TCP port 179.
+- Advertises address prefix and length (called Network Layer Reachability Information or NLRI)
+- Advertises a Collection of Path Attributes used for path selection

 ---
 EOF